20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 subscription.unsubscribe();

-The practical implications of this are significant.
+The practical implications are significant.
 Imagine a user rapidly typing in a search box.
-With Promises, every keystroke fires a request that can't be cancelled - you end up with race conditions where results arrive out of order.
+With Promises, every keystroke fires a request that can't be cancelled—you end up with race conditions where results arrive out of order.
 With Observables combined with switchMap, each new keystroke cancels the previous request, and you only get the result for the final search term.

 FeaturePromiseObservable